suyeon240park/Portfolio/README.md

 - About page: introduction, personality, hobbies, skill sets, programming languages, and education
 - UI for phones and tablets
 - Language Support: automatic language detection based on the user's IP address and two language slots: English and Korean
+- Banner picture or decoration under each section(scrolling pic)
 - Projects: each project will redirect to another page, further explaining the purpose, objective, detailed process, conclusion, and reflection.
 - Copyright section